Mike Bongiorno

-Michael Nicholas Salvatore Bongiorno ([bɔnˈdʒorno, - bonˈ-]; May 26, 1924 – September 8, 2009) was an Italian-American television host.
-After a few experiences in the US, he started working on RAI in the 1950s and was considered to be the most popular host in Italy.
-He was also known by the nickname il Re del Quiz ("The Quiz King"), and the peculiarity of starting all his shows with his trademark greeting: Allegria! ("Cheers!", "Joy!").
+Michael Nicholas Salvatore Bongiorno ([bɔnˈdʒorno, - bonˈ-]; May 26, 1924 – September 8, 2009) was an American Italian television presenter.
+After a few experiences in the U.S., he started working on RAI in the 1950s and was considered to be the most popular host in Italy.
+He was also known by the nickname il Re del Quiz ('The Quiz King'), and the peculiarity of starting all his shows with his trademark greeting: Allegria! ('Cheers!', 'Joy!').

 Early years

 Bongiorno was born in New York City to parents of Italian descent.
 He moved to Turin (his mother's native city), when he was young.
-His father was a Sicilian-American lawyer of partial Arbëreshë origin.
+His father was a Sicilian-American lawyer.
 During World War II, he abandoned his studies and joined a group of Italian partisans.
-He was captured and spent seven months in the San Vittore prison in Milan and was then deported to a German concentration camp.
+He was captured and spent seven months in the San Vittore Prison in Milan and was then deported to a German concentration camp.
 He was liberated before the end of the war due to an exchange of war prisoners between the United States and Germany.
-He returned to New York and in 1946 started work at the radio headquarters of Il Progresso Italo-Americano (The Italian-American Progress) newspaper.
+He returned to New York and in 1946 started work at the radio headquarters of Il Progresso Italo-Americano ("The Italian American Progress") newspaper.